viewingparty/viewing_party/README.md

 # Viewing Party

-This is the base repo for the [viewing party project](https://backend.turing.io/module3/projects/viewing_party) used for Turing's Backend Module 3.
+This was built from the base repo: [viewing party project](https://backend.turing.io/module3/projects/viewing_party) from [Turing School of Software and Design](https://turing.io)

 ### About this App